tiepdotme/serenade-wind/_posts/2020-02-16-eye-of-the-storm.md

 share: true
 image:
     thumbnail: /images/small/hurricane-isabel.jpg
 excerpt: Although we are still in the eye of the storm, it feels like we are about to turn a corner.
 ---
+{% include toc %}
 {% assign pwimg="whiteboard-2" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}

 # Old Whiteboard